 You don’t need to be a premium member to see this information.
 Linkedin has some premium features which are only provided to paid members.
 For example, a premium member can see who has viewed their profile; they can send messages to the recruiters directly; they can rank themselves against other applicants; their application will appear at the top of recruiters’ lists…

 I am not a premium member myself, so I cannot judge if it’s worth it.
 In the website, it says that you will get more messages from the recruiters and thus you have a higher chance to get hired.
 You can always start a free trial month to test it out.

-How about if you get a part-time job which is paid per hour?
+Salary for a part-time job in Germany which is paid per hour

 It is common especially for students to look for a part-time job.
 The minimum wage in Germany is around 9 EUR per hour.
 So you should not be paid less than that.
 In websites like betreut.de or ebay-kleinanzeigen, you can search for part time jobs, which are offered by private people.

 Some common jobs include babysitting, cleaning, taking care of pets, or even cooking.
 For babysitting and cleaning, the lowest pay I have seen is around 10 EUR.
 10 EUR per hour is considered very cheap and normally you should not get paid less than that.
 On average, it is around 13-15 EUR per hour.
 It can get even to 20 EUR if you are a very qualified and experienced person.

 So, do negotiate your salary in Germany, and don’t let people exploit you just because you are a foreigner and do not know the market situation.

 Read also: 9 ways to earn money in Germany as a student